Clayton Boyer Clock Designs

 When looking for what's stopping a clock, I ALWAYS start at the escape end of the train and work down.
 Very little stops the weight end, but it takes very little to stop the escape end.
 So, those are the three things I would check first, proper tooth mesh, out of round wheels, and internal friction.
 There are, of course, a few thousand other possibilities, but those three are the most common reasons for a clock that wants to stop.

 Just thought of another...are you applying any finish between the teeth?
 If you are, I have a suggestion - don't.
 The application of any finish between the teeth increases internal friction of the clockworks dramatically.
 Finish not only makes teeth gummy, it also takes up critical space between the teeth.
 A clock that works great dry, will, many times, stop dead when finish is applied.
 It's happened way too many times, and now when I finish a clock I spray it - and try to keep the spray out of the teeth and just on the faces.

-Follow the Depthing instructions
+Follow the Depthing instructions provided

-it turn easily?
+turn easily?
 Do this for all the wheel/pinion sets.

 Setting the Pallets and Escape Wheel